amattu2/MimeSniffer/README.md

 We have also purged those ugly tests and have started using PHPUnit and Composer.

 #### 2020-04-14
-Removed namespaces, implemented return type hinting and PHPDoc
+Removed namespaces, implemented return type hinting and PHPDoc, see additional license

 ## How can I use it?
 This software is put in the public domain.
 Why?
 Because I can't be bothered chasing it everywhere.
 Call me lazy, eh.